20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 Kawasan Falls, Badian, Cebu

-Located in the small town of Badian, South Cebu, Kawasan Falls is located at the foot of Mantalongon Mountain Range.
+Located in the small town of Badian, South Cebu, Kawasan Falls is located at the foot of the Mantalongon Mountain Range.
 There is no doubt that Kawasan Falls is one of the most popular tourist destinations in South Cebu.
-Its crystal clear, turquoise water, and its natural stunning structure – these reasons make the waterfall different from among other waterfalls.
+Its crystal clear, turquoise water, and its natural stunning structure – these reasons make the waterfall different from other waterfalls.

 Inambakan Falls (Cebu Island)